 SoFi offers some of the best rates and terms on the market. ...
 Read More

-Fixed rates from 6.200% APR to 15.240% APR (with AutoPay).
-Variable rates from 6.145% APR to 14.685% APR (with AutoPay).
-SoFi rate ranges are current as of May 3, 2018 and are subject to change without notice.
+Fixed rates from 6.990% APR to 14.865% APR (with AutoPay).
+Variable rates from 6.255% APR to 12.555% APR (with AutoPay).
+SoFi rate ranges are current as of September 1, 2018 and are subject to change without notice.
 Not all rates and amounts available in all states.
 See Personal Loan eligibility details.
 Not all applicants qualify for the lowest rate.
 If approved for a loan, to qualify for the lowest rate, you must have a responsible financial history and meet other conditions.
 Your actual rate will be within the range of rates listed above and will depend on a variety of factors, including evaluation of your credit worthiness, years of professional experience, income and other factors.
 See APR examples and terms.
 Interest rates on variable rate loans are capped at 14.95%.
-Lowest variable rate of 6.145% APR assumes current 1-month LIBOR rate of 1.97% plus 4.175% margin minus 0.25% AutoPay discount.
+Lowest variable rate of 6.255% APR assumes current index rate derived from the 1-month LIBOR of 2.08% plus 4.425% margin minus 0.25% AutoPay discount.
 For the SoFi variable rate loan, the 1-month LIBOR index will adjust monthly and the loan payment will be re-amortized and may change monthly.
 APRs for variable rate loans may increase after origination if the LIBOR index increases.
 The SoFi 0.25% AutoPay interest rate reduction requires you to agree to make monthly principal and interest payments by an automatic monthly deduction from a savings or checking account.
 The benefit will discontinue and be lost for periods in which you do not pay by automatic deduction from a savings or checking account.
-The benefit will discontinue and be lost for periods in which you do not pay by automatic deduction from a savings or checking account.
-AutoPay is not required to obtain a loan.

 Terms and Conditions Apply.
 SOFI RESERVES THE RIGHT TO MODIFY OR DISCONTINUE PRODUCTS AND BENEFITS AT ANY TIME WITHOUT NOTICE.
 To qualify, a borrower must be a U.S. citizen or permanent resident in an eligible state and meet SoFi's underwriting requirements.
 Not all borrowers receive the lowest rate.
 To qualify for the lowest rate, you must have a responsible financial history and meet other conditions.
 If approved, your actual rate will be within the range of rates listed above and will depend on a variety of factors, including term of loan, a responsible financial history, years of experience, income and other factors.
 Rates and Terms are subject to change at anytime without notice and are subject to state restrictions.
 SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
 Licensed by the Department of Business Oversight under the California Financing Law License No. 6054612.
 SoFi loans are originated by SoFi Lending Corp., NMLS # 1121636. (www.nmlsconsumeraccess.org)